- Start an intense exercise program

 Please consider the following when you plan to regain movements after a stroke.

-• Age: Higher the age lesser the recovery.
+- Age: The higher the age the lesser the recovery.

 Next, read also